AllenCaine/RimWorld-EnhancementPack/readme.md

 All Error on startup are solved and all functions i use work without problems.
 Please let me know when someone discover problems. -> [Github Issues](https://github.com/AllenCaine/RimWorld-EnhancementPack/issues)
-When it runs smooth, i can make a pull request to the orginal version, so we have one continued project.